Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Kaluza-Klein reduction and Emergence of momentum gauge fields

 \section{Kaluza-Klein reduction and Emergence of momentum gauge fields}

-The basic construction behind Kaluza-Klein theories in position space requires postulating an extra dimension, say $d$, in addition to the observed $d$ dimensions (indicated by Greek letters, ranging from $0$ until $d-1$ as above).
-While the metric has $g_{dd}$ and $g_{d\mu}$ components, it is assumed to be independent of the coordinate $X^d$.
-The gauge fields are identified from the $g_{d\mu}$ components.
+The basic construction behind Kaluza-Klein theories in position space requires postulating extra dimensions, in the original Kaluza Klein model, one extra dimension, say $d$, in addition to the observed $d-1$ dimensions (indicated by Latin letters, ranging from $1$ until $d-1$ as above).
+While the metric has $g_{dd}$ and $g_{di}$ components, it is assumed to be independent of the coordinate $X^d.$ This is widely known as the cylinder condition.
+Then, the gauge fields are identified from the $g_{di}$ components.

 In the present work, we apply this idea to a momentum-dependent background.
-By complete analogy, all components of the metric are assumed to be $P_d$-independent, \ie it satisfies the cylinder condition $\partial g_{IJ}/\partial P_d=0.$ The momentum gauge fields are identified from the $g_{d\mu}$ components.
+By complete analogy, all components of the metric are assumed to be $P_d$-independent, \ie it satisfies the analogue cylinder condition $\partial g_{IJ}/\partial P_d=0.$ The momentum-gauge fields are identified from the $g_{di}$ components.

 In that vein, we assume the higher-dimensional background to be described by the metric